 This is why it is so important for us to remember that in the Gospel story as it unfolds this wonderful experience comes just a few days after a very painful encounter between Jesus and Peter.
+This year we are reading from Saint Luke's Gospel, but it is the Gospel of Matthew which gives us a fuller account.
 Jesus had asked his disciples what people were saying about him.
 Having given him a number of opinions which were being commonly spread around about Jesus by the crowds - that he was a great prophet, or perhaps even John the Baptist come back to life - the disciples were then asked by Jesus what they themselves believed about him.
 As usual it was Peter who spoke up on behalf of them all.
 "You are the Christ", he said, "the Son of the Living God".
 This was a wonderful expression of faith in Jesus and it was to be confirmed of course when Jesus was transfigured and the voice of God was heard from heaven, "This is my beloved Son, with whom I am well pleased.
 Listen to him".
-When Peter made his great confession of faith Jesus congratulated him, reminding him that his faith was a gift of God given to him.
+As Saint Matthew tells the story when Peter made his great confession of faith Jesus congratulated him, reminding him that his faith was a gift of God given to him.
 But when Jesus went on to share with Peter and the others exactly what being the Christ would mean - that Jesus would have to suffer many things from the Jewish leaders of the time, and eventually be killed, and then rise again on the third day - Peter was horrified.
 "This must not happen to you," he said to Jesus.
 Having just congratulated Peter on his faith, Jesus now had to speak very strongly to him.
 "Get behind me, Satan," he said.
 "The way you think is not God's way but a human way".

 Peter loved Jesus, but he also loved his own strong views about what kind of messiah, or saviour, he and his people needed - and his view didn't include betrayal, torture and death.
 Peter had to learn the hard way, as we all do, that our own instinctive ways of thinking, of judging, of evaluating are more often than not an expression of a human way of thinking rather than of God's way of thinking.
-In the writings of the Prophet Isaiah which we use so often in the prayer of the Church we find God saying to us, "My thoughts are not your thoughts and my ways are not your ways" (Is 55:8).
+In the writings of the Prophet Isaiah which we use so often during this period of Lent we find God saying to us, "My thoughts are not your thoughts and my ways are not your ways" (Is 55:8).
 This is a hard lesson to learn, and a confronting truth to deal with.
-What it does do however is lead us back to the story of the Transfiguration which is at the heart of our celebration today.
+What it does do however is lead us back to the story of the Transfiguration which is at the heart of our Mass today.
 As the disciples grapple with the wonder, and the glory, and the awe of what they are experiencing, they hear the voice of God proclaiming Jesus as his beloved Son and then saying to those disciple, and to us, "Listen to him".

-This is how we discern whether or not our thoughts and our ways, our plans and our preferences, even our opinions and our prejudices, are in harmony with God's plan for us or rather an expression of our own, often less worthy, desires.
+It is this deep listening that enables us to discern whether or not our thoughts and our ways, our plans and our preferences, even our opinions and our prejudices, are in harmony with God's plan for us or rather an expression of our own, often less worthy, desires.